DJRickyB/djrickyb.github.io/index.md

 [Polygon video showing Drawful 2 being played](https://www.youtube.com/watch?v=a7O3zVAC09M)

 ### FAQs
+> What if I can't donate at this time?

+Sign up anyway!
+If we run out of slots I'll add more.

 > Do I need to buy the game?

 No.  No purchase is necessary, just the donation to the designated charity